World Expo 88: Construction

 World Expo 88 occupied a mixed usage 40-hectare (98.8 acres) resumed (acquired/taken, as in "Eminent domain") parcel of land on the South Bank of the Brisbane River, opposite the city's central business district.
 For many years this mainly industrial area had been largely derelict.
 Stanley Street was permanently excised between Melbourne Street and Vulture Street while Grey Street was reinstated after the showground was demolished.
 The creation of Expo, along with the recent construction of the Queensland Cultural Centre, helped to revive the area.
 Construction was coordinated by Brisbane-based Thiess Contractors Pty Ltd.

-Around 100 works of sculpture were either commissioned, purchased or borrowed for World Expo 88 at a cost of $25 million.
+Around 100 sculptures were commissioned, purchased or borrowed for World Expo 88 at a cost of $25 million.
 Large sun sails were erected over the site to provide shade from the hot Queensland climate.
-These became an icon of the Expo, becoming an element of Expo's sun-sails logo.
+These were an icon of the Expo, becoming an element of Expo's sun-sails logo.
 Two thousand kilometres of telecommunication wire were laid during construction of the site.

 A A$4.5 million 88-metre (289.37911 feet) symbolic tower for the Expo was constructed, called The Night Companion (also known as "The Skyneedle"), which featured a gold and copper dome black spire top, with a xenon laser beam eye that scanned the Brisbane horizons each Expo evening up to 60 km away.

 The main entry gate was the Melbourne Street gate at the northern end of the campus, located on the current Grey Street alongside South Brisbane Station.